rpbaptist/qmk_firmware/keyboards/crkbd/keymaps/rpbaptist/readme.md

 ### NUMPAD

 This gives access to a numpad on the right half with some additional symbols I find useful when using the numpad.
+It also contains dynamic macro's which I'm not really using tbh.

 ### GAMING